What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Case Study: React's Auto-Memoization

 \subsection{Context}

 React is Meta's JavaScript framework for developing dynamic user interfaces~\cite{gackenheimer2015introduction}.
 Since its open-source release in 2013, it has become a standard for web and mobile apps~\cite{react}.
 React components generate user interfaces based on the application's current state.
 When the state changes, React updates the interface by re-evaluating components.
-To optimize performance, developers must use memoization to prevent recomputing unchanged components.
+This can be computationally intense.
+To optimize performance, developers often use memoization.
+In a sense, memoization is the front-end equivalent of caching.
+It prevents re-computing and re-drawing of unchanged components.
+This is especially important since components often form a deeply nested hierarchy and updating an unmemoized, but also unchanged parent component could cause a cascade of unnecessary re-renders.